 - Places to eat nearby

-Big Ben Opening Hours and Tickets
+Big Ben Access and Tickets

+Big Ben underwent extensive restoration from 2017 to 2023.
 The Great Bell (nicknamed Big Ben) has just been repaired.
 And the clock tower (Elizabeth Tower) has recently had all the scaffolding removed and is ready to show off in all your pictures.

 Tickets: